imanghafoori1/laravel-terminator/README.md

 - 5- Too many login attempts error

-The fact that frameworks force us to "return a response" from controllers prevents us from simplify controllers beyond a certain point.
+The fact that MVC frameworks force us to "return a response" from controllers prevents us from simplify controllers beyond a certain point.
 So we decide to break that jail and bring ourselves freedom.

 The idea is : Any class in the application should be able to send back a response.

-## Remember:
+# Remember:

-# Controllers are Controllers, they are not Responders !!!
+## Controllers are Controllers, they are not Responders !!!

 They control the execution flow and send commands to other objects and tell them what to do.
 Their responsibily is not to send a response back to the client.